What Is Depression, and Why Is It More Than Just Being Sad?

 Causes of depression and risk factors

 Depression is a complex mood disorder.
-It can be caused by a variety of risk factors or the combination of genetic, psychological, biological, and environmental factors.
+It can be caused by a variety of risk factors or a combination of genetic, psychological, biological, and environmental factors.

 Here’s a non-exhaustive list of what causes depression: